PrivPy: Enabling Scalable and General Privacy-Preserving Machine Learning: Conclusion and Future Work

 \begin{defi} Let $\pi$ be a protocol.
-We say that \textbf{$\pi$ securely realizes $\mathcal{F}_{mult}$ in the presence of semi-honest adversaries} if there exist probabilistic polynomial-time algorithms $Sim_1$ and $Sim_2$ such that the real view and the corresponding simulated view are computationally indistinguishable
+We say that \textbf{$\pi$} securely realizes $\mathcal{F}_{mult}$ in the presence of semi-honest adversaries, if for each $i \in \{1, 2, a, b\}$ there exists a probabilistic polynomial-time algorithm $Sim_i$ such that the real view and the corresponding simulated view are computationally indistinguishable. \end{defi}